YehosuaEs/TalentSquadFE/README.md

 ## Code Quality

-I use [Sonarcloud](https://sonarcloud.io/) to verify the code, and check if there are some bugs or vulnerabilities on it.
+I used [Sonarcloud](https://sonarcloud.io/) to verify the code, and check if there are some bugs or vulnerabilities on it.
 <br />
 This an screenshoot of the project